shi-gg/witchsky.app/README.md

   - Refactoring the codebase, e.g., to replace React Query with Redux Toolkit or something.
 - Include a new toggle and preference for your feature.

-If we don't merge your PR for whatever reason, you are welcome to fork and/or self host:
+If we don't merge your PR for whatever reason, you are welcome to fork and/or self-host:

 ## Forking guidelines